youyanggu/covid19_projections/r_values/README.md

 For each date, we provide our best estimate of the initial R0 and post-mitigation R *from data generated on that date*.
 For example, file `2020-04-24_r_values_us.csv` simply means that our estimates were generated on April 24, not that these were the R values on April 24.
 We not have day-by-day R estimates available at this time.

 View our [Infections Tracker](https://covid19-projections.com/infections-tracker/) page to see histograms of our latest R estimates.
+See our [Model Details](https://covid19-projections.com/model-details/) page to learn more about how our model generates these estimates.

 While we only include a single value for each region in this directory, our model actually uses a weighted range of R values to make its projections.
 We also include an inflection date, which roughly represents the midpoint of the transition between the initial R0 and the post-mitigation R.